May 13, 2019 Update:

 When will the Airing Micro-CPAP become available

-As of July ’17, Airing is still in the middle of their fundraising stages.
+As of May ’19, Airing is still in the middle of their fundraising stages.
 The company has raised nearly $2 million on IndieGoGo alone, and I’m sure there are dozens of other private investors backing the company.
 Designing a prototype, like Airing, is not easy.
-Creating a product to treat nearly 22 million people with sleep apnea has its challenges, and the first of which is getting FDA approval.
-The Food and Drug administration must undergo months and possibly years of testing and analysis to even allow this product come to market.
+Creating a product to treat nearly 22 million people with sleep apnea has its challenges and the first of which is getting FDA approval.
+The Food and Drug Administration must undergo months and possibly years of testing and analysis to even allow this product come to market.
 Once that milestone is reached, the company will need to undergo numerous lab tests and clinical trials before launching the product.

 No published released date has been set, and the product has been in the development stages since early 2015.
 My guess is that there is probably another few years of R&D left in order to bring this product to fruition.
-Once the micro-CPAP gets FDA clearance, this will undoubtedly be the go-to CPAP machine on the market.
+IF this micro-CPAP gets FDA clearance, this will undoubtedly be the go-to CPAP machine on the market.

 Stephen Marsh is the brains behind the micro CPAP technology.
 Stephen is not new to the healthcare industry, as he’s invented and patented over 75 products and applications.
 Marsh is an entrepreneur and inventor.
 When the Airing becomes available, Marsh will have tackled one of the largest growing markets in the United States – those with sleep disorders who suffer from sleep apnea.